WP-MIP: An Artificial Intelligence, Hybrid, and Physically Based Model Intercomparison Project for Weather Prediction: Preliminary Results

 Although the amplitudes of temperature biases in AIWP models are generally similar to their physically based counterparts, most contributions exhibit a cooling trend throughout the forecast period (Fig.~\ref{bias}b and e).
 This may be the result of systematic temperature differences between ERA5 and the analyses used for fine-tuning \citep{Bouallegue24}.
 As the exception to ERA5-based training regimens (Table~\ref{ai_table}), DWD AIWP forecasts exhibit a stable temperature bias, potentially providing guidance for revisions to training and fine-tuning protocols.

-The limited number of hybrid-model contributions makes it difficult to draw general conclusions (Fig.~\ref{bias}c and f); however, the ECCC hybrid system clearly inherits the cooling trend of its AIWP guide (compare Figs.~\ref{bias}e and f).
+The limited number of hybrid models makes it difficult to draw general conclusions (Fig.~\ref{bias}c and f); however, the ECCC hybrid system clearly inherits the cooling trend of its AIWP guide (compare Figs.~\ref{bias}e and f).
+A similar comparison between the UKMO AIWP and hybrid-model biases is not possible because the latter uses an earlier version of the ECMWF AIWP model as a guide (Table~\ref{hy_table}).
 The change in sign between the ECMWF AIWP and hybrid-model biases (compare Fig.~\ref{bias}b and c) likely arises from different AIWP configurations (Tables~\ref{ai_table} and \ref{hy_table}), rather than the spectral nudging procedure itself.

 The RMSE-estimated accuracy of physical-model contributions to the OIC stream aligns with expectations: ECMWF forecasts outperform a cluster of models from other centers (Figs.~\ref{rmse}a and \ref{rmse_rel}a).
 Consistent with DIMOSIC results \citep{Magnusson22}, all physical models benefit from initialization with ECMWF analyses in the SIC stream, with the RMSE of the DWD model becoming indistinguishable from that of the ECMWF system itself (Fig.~\ref{rmse}d and \ref{rmse_rel}d).